 My photos for this bowl are pretty bad because I took them with my phone, but oh man.
 Perfectly cooked meat, broth was just the right level of salt and tasted so good, with very springy, thick noodles.
 The vegetables were a great addition for texture purposes, and the soft boiled egg was absolutely on point.

-I really, really enjoyed this bowl of ramen, to the point that Stella asked to come here right before we left for the airport to return home.
-We each got a bowl of miso noodle with egg.
+I really, really enjoyed this bowl of ramen, to the point that I came here right before I left for the airport before returning home.
+I enjoyed a bowl of miso noodle with egg.

 While not the number one ramen from Tokyo in my heart, it left me absolutely satisfied and wondering if I should go for more.